rancher/rke2/docs/networking.md

 Once you have created or updated your config file with the options above, you will need to create the Calico manifests in the RKE2 server manifests directory at `/var/lib/rancher/rke2/server/manifests/`

-Copy the tigera-operator manifest from https://docs.projectcalico.org/manifests/tigera-operator.yaml

-Copy the Calico custom resources manifest from https://docs.projectcalico.org/manifests/custom-resources.yaml
+Copy the Calico manifest from https://docs.projectcalico.org/manifests/calico.yaml

-You may wish to modify settings in these manifests, or you can use the defaults.
-Once these manifests are copied over and the config file options are set, you can restart the RKE2 server service on your server nodes with `sudo systemctl restart rke2-server` for the changes to take effect and the manifests to deploy.
+You may wish to modify settings in this manifest, or you can use the defaults.
+Once the manifest is copied over and the config file options are set, you can restart the RKE2 server service on your server nodes with `sudo systemctl restart rke2-server` for the changes to take effect and the manifest to deploy.

 <b>Warning:</b> It is not recommended to switch CNI providers once you have already deployed one as it will cause downtime and issues.
 It's best to deploy a fresh cluster with the default CNI disabled before installing another CNI by following the instructions above.